 “I was engaged in a tradition with a long history,” Strong recalls.
-There’s a rich history of professional drummers in many cultures, who did more than simply provide entertainment, and Strong explores why that was: “In many places around the world drummers were employed to moderate behavior, to calm or excite, to soothe, or provoke.
+There’s a rich history of professional drummers in many cultures, who did more than simply provide entertainment, and Strong explores in his book why that was, “In many places around the world drummers were employed to moderate behavior, to calm or excite, to soothe, or provoke.
 They were the therapists, the psychologists, the psychiatrists.
 Drummers were the bridge to the unconscious and the unknown where the root of behavior resides.”

 Just how important that bridge was is laid out by Strong — something that music therapists are just beginning to scratch the surface of.

 This article was originally published in the Summer 2015 issue of Brain World Magazine.